kmcgregor-1/web/docs/astrophotography/index.md

 # Astrophotography

 In my spare time I am an amateur astrophotographer!
-Here are some examples of my favorite captures.K
+Here are some examples of my favorite captures.

 ## Comet C/2023 A3 (Tsuchinshan-ATLAS)
 ![Comet C/2023 A3 (Tsuchinshan-ATLAS)](../media/CometC:2023A3(Tsuchinshan-ATLAS).JPG "Comet C/2023 A3 (Tsuchinshan-ATLAS)"){align="center": style="height:500;width:500px"}